 Senior Vice President of Global Business Development & Marketing, STR

-Vail R. Brown provides clients from multiple market sectors with premium, global data benchmarking, analytics and marketplace insights.
-Mrs. Brown is responsible for the overall coordination, functional management and leadership of the business development and marketing strategies for STR. is the immediate Past Chair for the AH&LA Women In Lodging (WIL) Executive Council, immediate Past Chair for the HSMAI Foundation Board of Directors, and a member of the Women’s Political Collaborative of TN.
+Vail Ross provides clients from multiple market sectors with premium, global data benchmarking, analytics and marketplace insights.
+Ross is responsible for the overall coordination, functional management and leadership of the business development and marketing strategies for STR.
+She is the immediate Past Chair for the AH&LA Women In Lodging (WIL) Executive Council, immediate Past Chair for the HSMAI Foundation Board of Directors, and a member of the Women’s Political Collaborative of TN.

 Chris Crenshaw, CRME